JakubKaniaLift/JakubKaniaLift/README.md

  - **Career Aspiration:** Aspires to specialize in human muscle development data analysis.
 Aiming to contribute to the field by uncovering optimal training methodologies for muscle composition enhancement.

- - **Dedication to Muscle Development:** Fueled by a profound interest in understanding human muscle development, with the ultimate goal of making a positive impact on fitness and training strategies.

 </br>
 </br>